Davis Industries

 Davis Industries was a firearms manufacturer established in 1982 by Jim Davis.
 Davis produced a series of inexpensive handguns, which were sold primarily through pawn shops and marketed towards people with low income.
 The guns were constructed of injection-molded Zamak, a zinc alloy.

 Jim Davis had previously been the office manager at Raven Arms, established by George Jennings, and was also Jennings' son-in-law.
 As one of the companies connected to Raven Arms, and a maker of Saturday night specials, Davis was described by the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives as one of the "Ring of Fire" companies, a series of companies established around Los Angeles, California, all of which manufactured inexpensive handguns of similar design and all of which were connected to Raven Arms.

 Davis primarily manufactured and sold pocket pistols and derringers, in .22 Long Rifle, .32 ACP, and .380 ACP.
-However, they also marketed some larger handguns in 9mm Parabellum and .45 ACP.

-In 1999, Davis filed for bankruptcy and went out of business as a result of a large number of lawsuits being filed by cities and municipalities.
+In 1999, Davis filed for bankruptcy and went out of business in 2001 as a result of a large number of lawsuits being filed by cities and municipalities and wrongful death and personal injury suits.
+Cobra Firearms bought the rights and tooling to manufacture and sell firearms from Davis.

+Republic Arms, Inc.

+Republic Arms was owned by Jim Davis.
+The company had two products, the Republic Patriot Pistol chambered in .45 ACP, polymer frame, with a 6 round magazine, it was Introduced in 1997.
+Their second product was a holster for their pistol.
+Republic Arms went out of business in 2001.
+Cobra Firearms bought the rights and tooling to manufacture and sell products from Republic Arms.